 Monthly data on the number of Pharmacy First clinical pathways consultations show that 9,600 pharmacies in England missed the consultation threshold to qualify for the monthly fixed payment of £1,000 between February 2024 and May 2024, totalling £9.6m in lost funding.

-The monthly payment threshold for consultations has increased since the launch of the advanced service, which more than 90% of pharmacies in England, more than 10,500, have signed up to provide.
+The monthly payment threshold for consultations has increased since the launch of the advanced service, to which the Department of Health and Social Care has said 98% of pharmacies in England have signed up.

 In February 2024 — the first month of the service — pharmacies had to provide one consultation to qualify for the fixed £1,000 payment.
-The NHSBSA data show that 1,553 pharmacies missed out on this, equating to more than £1.5m in funding.
+The NHSBSA data show that 1,553 pharmacies missed out on this — either because they did not register to provide the service or because they did not conduct any consultations — equating to more than £1.5m in funding.

 In March and April 2024, the threshold increased to five consultations per month.
-In March, 2,347 pharmacies that had registered to provide the service missed the threshold, while in April, 2,271 pharmacies did not achieve the required numbers, equating to around £2.3m in funding per month.
+In March, 2,347 pharmacies did not meet the threshold, while in April, 2,271 pharmacies did not achieve the required numbers, equating to around £2.3m in funding per month.

 Then, in May 2024, the monthly threshold increased to ten consultations.
 In that month, 3,429 pharmacies did not hit the numbers needed, equating to more than £3.4m in funding.